Backward or forward scheduling?

 FrePPLe's planning algorithm

-FrePPLe planning algorithm combines both forward and scheduling techniques.
+FrePPLe planning algorithm combines both forward and backward scheduling techniques.

 When the backward scheduling search doesn’t find material and capacity to deliver a customer order on time, we switch to a forward planning mode where we plan the order as soon as possible with a minimal delivery delay.

-In the frePPLe plan non-bottleneck resources can appear underutilized in the short term.
-This is a perfectly normal situation for non-bottleneck resource (see theory of constraints).
-It is then the up to the planner’s judgment to choose whether to leave the resource idle as planned, or to pull forward an operation which the algorithm planned only later.
+In a frePPLe plan, non-bottleneck resources may appear underutilized in the short term.
+This is a perfectly normal situation for non-bottleneck resources (see theory of constraints).
+It is then up to the planner’s judgment to choose whether to leave the resource idle as planned or to pull forward an operation which the algorithm planned only later.